dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson10_discriminant.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about the discriminant of quadratic equations.
+This guide provides everything you need to know about the discriminant of quadratic equations.
 The discriminant reveals critical information about the nature of solutions to quadratic equations without having to solve them completely.

 ## Key Concepts to Cover